Utsuhokuu/N-body-gravitational-simulation-of-giant-planets-in-the-Solar-System/README.md

 * Test2: Simulation with test particles
 * Test3: Simulation with colliding and merging
 * Test4: Colliding and merging planets
-* Test5: Optimazation of colliding and merging
+* Test5: Multiple simulation on embryos with different numbers and total mass of $30M_{\oplus}$, considering collidng and merging
+* Test6: Multiple simulation on embryos with different numbers and total mass of $60M_{\oplus}$, considering collidng and merging

 ## About Rebound
 https://rebound.readthedocs.io/en/latest/